Jacob-Hoff-man/healthie-demo/demo-ruby-classes-rails-api/README.md

 ## How To Run

 - In a terminal, traverse to the `demo-ruby-classes-rails-api` directory
+    - Run `rails db:migrate` to run migrations.
-    - Run `rails db:reset` to drop and recreate db, run migrations, and run seed.
+    - Run `rails db:seed` to run seeds.
     - Run `rails server` to locally deploy the API.
     - Access the API at `http://localhost:3000`.